MKastek/GCP-ACE-exam/cloud-storage.md

  ### Transfer Appliance
  Transfer Appliance is a high-capacity storage device that enables you to transfer and securely ship your data to a Google upload facility, where we upload your data to Cloud Storage.

+ ### Signed URL
+ A signed URL is a URL that provides limited permission and time to make a request.
+Signed URLs contain authentication information in their query string, allowing users without credentials to perform specific actions on a resource.